Nursing Interventions for Acute Pain Management

 • If the pain is related to a recent surgical procedure, check out the surgical wound and surrounding tissue.

-• Palpate gently, if safe and appropriate, to determine where the pain might be coming from.
+• If safe and appropriate, palpate gently to determine where the pain might be coming from.

-• If the pain is in a joint or muscle, perform a gentle range of motion exercises to see what movements trigger the pain.
+• If the pain is in a joint or muscle, perform gentle range-of-motion exercises to determine what movements trigger it.

-If the pain is new, notify the provider in case it signals a change in status.
+• If the pain is new, notify the provider if it signals a change in status.

 Ask yourself...